Reportable incidents (NDIS Providers)

 Most reportable incidents must be notified to the NDIS Commission within 24 hours of a provider’s key personnel being made aware of it, with a more detailed report about the incident and actions taken in response to it to be provided within 5 business days.

-The unauthorised use of restrictive practice must be notified to the NDIS Commission within 5 business days of a provider’s key personnel being made aware it.
+The unauthorised use of restrictive practice must be notified to the NDIS Commission within 5 business days of a provider’s key personnel being made aware of it.
 If there is harm to a participant, it must be reported within 24 hours.

 A final report may also be required within 60 business days of submitting the five-day report.
 The NDIS Commission will advise providers whether a final report is required.